 What about Transcripts and SAT/ACT Scores?

 Unofficial transcripts are acceptable.
 Transcripts attached to emails from your school or counselor are acceptable.
 If you have a copy, you can attach it to your online application, otherwise, ask your school to send one to the foundation.
-A SAT/ACT score is not required to apply for a HSF Scholarship.
-You may submit them if you wish, but they are not required.
-If you choose to submit your SAT/ACT scores – a screen shot is fine – but please make sure it is READABLE.
+An SAT/ACT score is not required to apply for a HSF Scholarship.
+You may include your scores if you wish, but they are not required.
+If you choose to submit your SAT/ACT scores a screen shot is fine, but please make sure it is READABLE.